sinamoeini/AtomEye/README.md

 #### <a name="make_bond_invisible">Make Bond Invisible:</a>

-<a name="make_bond_invisible"></a>

-<a name="make_bond_invisible">When CapsLock is at On or</a> [Meta](#Meta) key is pressed, right-clicking on a particular bond will make it invisible.
+When CapsLock is at On or [Meta](#Meta) key is pressed, right-clicking on a particular bond will make it invisible.

-The coloring of bonds can be restored to normal values with invisibilities removed by pressing 'o'.<a name="change_atom_color_radius"></a>
+The coloring of bonds can be restored to normal values with invisibilities removed by pressing 'o'.

 #### <a name="change_atom_color_radius">Change Atom Color and/or Radius:</a>

-<a name="change_atom_color_radius">Ctrl+Shift+Left-click will prompt the user to change the RGB color and/or radius of atoms of a certain chemical species, as follows:
+Ctrl+Shift+Left-click will prompt the user to change the RGB color and/or radius of atoms of a certain chemical species, as follows:

 <pre>Change color [radius] of type-3 ("P") atoms (0.100 0.700 0.300 [1.060]):
 </pre>

-The first three numbers are the RGB values of</a> [Phosphorus](http://www.webelements.com/webelements/elements/text/P/key.html).
+The first three numbers are the RGB values of [Phosphorus](http://www.webelements.com/webelements/elements/text/P/key.html).
 The last number in the square bracket is its radius (currently taken to be the [charge radius](http://www.fhi-berlin.mpg.de/th/balsac/balm.47.html), another alternative is the [empirical atomic radius](http://www.webelements.com/webelements/properties/text/definitions/atomic-radius-emp.html)) in Angstrom.
 The rendered radius is the above scaled by a common factor ([scale atom radii](#scale_atom_radii)).

 If you press Return after being prompted, the values would remain identical and nothing happens.
 If you enter one number and Return, it will be interpreted as the new radius in Angstrom.
 If you enter three numbers and Return, it will be interpreted as the new color.
 Of course, you can enter all four numbers, in which case the first three numbers will be taken as the new color.